pilar4/pilar4/README.md

 trying to get into swe

-still in hs, basically fucking around and finding out
+still in hs, fucking around and finding out

 so far i use c++ and python